daviddmd/assetriskmanager/documentation/INSTALL.md

 For PostgreSQL, run `docker compose exec db pg_dump -U {DATABASE_USERNAME} {DATABASE_NAME} > export_file.sql`.

 To administer the Docker database, run `make shell_db` and run the necessary commands with the required credentials.

+## Custom Application Logo

+A custom application logo can be applied to the navigation bar and login screen.
+The logo should be placed in [public/storage](../public/storage) with the name `logo.png`, given that the symbolic link from [storage/app/public](../storage/app/public) exists, which can be linked with the `php artisan storage:link` command (on docker the `make install` command links the directory by default, it can be manually relinked with `make storage-link`).